 Armed with these rich experiences and a doctorate in hand, Rae-Venter worked as a postdoc fellow and a cancer researcher before accepting a faculty position at the University of Texas Medical Branch in Galveston, Texas.
 A few years later, while serving on an admissions committee, she found that the questions she was most interested in asking students revealed a strong interest in the legalities of medical ethics.
 She decided to take the LSAT, and soon enough, she was a UT Austin law student, as well as a clerk at a local law firm, where she became fascinated with medical ethics issues, such as euthanasia and where frozen embryos go when the parents die or divorce.

 By the time she earned her law degree in the mid-1980s, biotech was about to boom.
-With her science background and drive to be at the cutting-edge of scientific developments, Rae-Venter found herself back in California, well-poised to join the patent law practice of biotech pioneer Bertram Rowland.
-With Rowland, Rae-Venter supported the start-up of several biotech firms and prosecuted more than 500 patents, including the transformative Cohen and Boyer cloning patents—three pioneering gene-splicing techniques.
+With her science background and drive to be at the cutting-edge of scientific developments, Rae-Venter found herself back in California, well-poised to join the patent law practice of biotech pioneer Bertram Rowland, who introduced the transformative Cohen and Boyer cloning patents.
+With Rowland, Rae-Venter supported the start-up of several biotech firms and prosecuted more than 150 patents.
 During her 20-year career, she worked on hundreds of biotech patents that made waves in the industry, including the “Flavr Savr” Tomato, considered to be the first genetically modified fruit.